ARMmbed/mbed-os-5-docs/docs/advanced/mbed_targets.md

             binh.tofile(f, format='hex')
 ```

-In this case, it converts the output file (`binf`) from binary format to Intel HEX format.

-The hook code can look quite different for different targets.
-Take a look at the other classes in *targets.py* for more examples of hook code.
+The `post_build_hook` for the `TEENSY3_1` converts the output file (`binf`) from binary format to Intel HEX format.
+Take a look at the other hooks in `tools/targets/__init__.py` for more examples of hook code.

-## device_name
+## `device_name`

-This property is used to pass necessary data for exporting the mbed code to various third party tools and IDEs.
+This property is used to pass necessary data for exporting to various third party tools and IDEs and for building applications with bootloaders.

 Please see [exporters.md](exporters.md) for information about this field.

+## `OUTPUT_EXT`

+The `OUTPUT_EXT` property controls what the file type emitted for a target by the build system. `OUTPUT_EXT` may be set to `bin` for binary format, `hex` for Intel HEX format and `elf` for ELF format.
+The `elf` value for `OUTPUT_EXT` is discouraged because the bulid system must always emit an ELF file.

+## `default_lib`

+The `delault_lib` property controls which library, small or standard, is linked by the `GCC_ARM` toolchain.
+The `default_lib` property may take on the values `std` for the standard library and `small` for the reduced size library.

+## `bootloader_supported`

+The `bootloader_supported` property controls if the bulid system will allow a bootloader or a bootloader using application to be built for a target.
+The default value of `bootloader_supported` is `false`.

+## `release_versions`

+The `release_versions` property is a list of major versions of mbed OS that the target supports.
+The list within `release_versions` may only contain `2` indicating that mbed OS 2 is supported and `5` indicating that mbed OS 5 is supported.
+Any target a `release_version` with a `2` in it's list will be built as a static library as part of the mbed OS 2 release process.

+## `supported_form_factors`

+The `supported_form_factors` property is an optional list of form factors supported by a development board.
+This property is provided to the C, C++ and Assembly by passing a macro prefixed with `TARGET_FF_` to the compiler.
+The accepted values for `supported_form_factors` are `ARDUINO` that indicates compatibility with Arduino headers and `MORPHO` that inicates compatibility with ST Morpho Headers.